 By Terry Bartelt

-In this interactive and animated object, learners examine why the piston of a hydraulic cylinder extends slower than it retracts.
-A brief quiz completes the activity.
+In this animated activity, learners examine the three main segments of a hydraulic system: power supply, control, and output.
+A brief quiz completes the learning object.

 Three-Phase Delta Transformer Calculations